This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Have you ever heard about Murcia?
-I know I hadn’t before my dad bought a holiday apartment there over 12 years ago.
-Since then I’ve been lucky enough to explore the region quite thoroughly and now I’m super excited to tell you about all the awesome sights and attractions Murcia has to offer.
+Have you ever heard about a place called Murcia?
+When my parents bought a holiday apartment there more than 15 years ago, I didn’t even know which country they were talking about.
+Since then, however, I’ve learned that Murcia is in fact a city and region in Spain, and I’ve been lucky enough to extensively explore both over the last decade.
+So now I’m super excited to tell you about some of my favorite sights and attractions Murcia has to offer.

-Less developed and visited than its neighbors Alicante to the north and Malaga to the south, Murcia is the perfect place to get a taste for authentic Spain.
+Less developed and visited than its neighbors, Valencia to the north and Andalucía to the south, Murcia is the perfect place to get a taste of authentic Spain.
 The region boasts over 300 sunny days a year, and its coastline, known as the Costa Cálida, is dotted with everything from small coves to mile-long golden sandy beaches.

-Take a dip in the warm waters of two seas, play a round of golf, go wine tasting or take part in some exciting water sports.
-Whether you want a relaxing or active vacation one thing is for certain when visiting Murcia, you are spoilt for choice.
+Take a dip in the warm waters of two seas, play a round of golf, go wine tasting, explore medieval fortresses or take part in some water sports.
+Whether you want a relaxing or active vacation, one thing is for certain in Murcia, you are spoilt for choice.

 1. Murcia City

 Murcia, the capital city, sits on the banks of the Segura River east in the region.
 The impressive Gothic Baroque style Santa María Cathedral and Plaza del Cardenal Belluga are the city’s main tourist drawcards.
 Climb up to the top of the bell tower where you get panoramic views of the city or sit down at one of the many cafés outside and enjoy the exciting mix of old and new architecture.
 At one end of the Plaza, you’ll find the controversial Moneo building which houses the town hall and the beautiful, pink Bishop’s Palace dating back to the 1750s.